 Kemira won’t bid for the water business of Munich-based Siemens AG (SIE) because the bulk of the unit’s 1 billion euros in sales is from machinery and engineering, an area too removed from the Finnish company’s chemical heritage, he said.

-A planned initial public offering of a titanium dioxide venture with Rockwood Holdings Inc. (ROC) is also on hold because of stock-market volatility and temporary overcapacity in the industry.
+A planned initial public offering of a titanium dioxide venture with Rockwood Holdings Inc. (ROC:US) is also on hold because of stock-market volatility and temporary overcapacity in the industry.
 Demand for TiO2, used as a whitener in coatings and toothpaste, is set to improve in 2013, and the two partners will reconsider the situation then, Buechele said.

 Given overcapacity and markets, the current environment wouldn’t “foster a successful and value-generating IPO,” he said.
 “We have the time, and we will definitely try to generate as much value as we can.”